Jean Badovici

-Jean Badovici (6 January 1893 – 17 August 1956) was a French architect and architecture critic of Romanian origin, active in Paris.
+Jean Badovici (6 January 1893 – 17 August 1956) was a French architect and architecture critic of Romanian origin, active in Paris, France.

 Biography

-Born in Bucharest, Romania, Jean Badovici studied architecture in Paris after World War I. Since 1923 he edited the important French magazine for avant-garde architecture L'Architecture Vivante.
+Born on 6 January 1893 in Bucharest, Romania, Jean Badovici studied architecture in Paris after World War I. From 1923, he edited the important French magazine for avant-garde architecture L'Architecture Vivante.
 Furthermore, he designed two buildings (residential houses for himself) in Vézelay (1924) and in Paris near Pont de Sèvres (1934).
-In Roquebrune-Cap-Martin he assisted Eileen Gray - they were lovers until 1932 - in designing and constructing a home for them, one of the important buildings of the International style, E-1027.
+In Roquebrune-Cap-Martin, he assisted Eileen Gray – they were lovers until 1932 – in designing and constructing a home for them, one of the important buildings of the International style, E-1027.

-After World War II Badovici was involved in reconstructing and saving the architectural heritage of France in a board called Bâtiments civils et palais nationaux et des monuments historiques.
-There he served as assistant to the chief architect Robert Édouard Camelot (1903–1992).
+After World War II, Badovici was involved in reconstructing and saving the architectural heritage of France in a board called Bâtiments civils et palais nationaux et des monuments historiques.
+There, he served as assistant to the chief architect Robert Édouard Camelot (1903–1992).

-L’Architecture Vivante
+L'Architecture Vivante

-Jean Badovici gained reputation not for constructing buildings but for analyzing and supporting avantgarde architecture.
+Jean Badovici gained a reputation not for constructing buildings but for analyzing and supporting avantgarde architecture.
 He was an influential critic and mentor of international modern architecture in France since he began editing the magazine L'architecture Vivante in 1923.
-He convinced the publisher Albert Morancé of the importance for such an avantgarde magazine which ran from 1923 till 1933.
-L’Architecture Vivante became immediately an influential mouthpiece of the International style (Bauhaus, Constructivism, De Stijl).
-Le Corbusier - a friend of Badovici - for instance became one of the architects whose ideals were frequently discussed in this magazine.
-Badovici cultivated relations to European avantgarde magazines like Wendingen (Netherlands) and Cahiers d’Art (France, founded in 1926) of his friend Christian Zervos.
+He convinced the publisher Albert Morancé of the importance for such an avantgarde magazine, which ran from 1923 till 1933.
+L'Architecture Vivante became immediately an influential mouthpiece of the International style (Bauhaus, Constructivism, De Stijl).
+Le Corbusier – a friend of Badovici – became one of the architects whose ideals were frequently discussed in this magazine.
+Badovici cultivated relations to European avantgarde magazines such as Wendingen (Netherlands) and Cahiers d'Art (France, founded in 1926) of his friend Christian Zervos.

-Regularly each issue of L’Architecture Vivante presented a number of architects and their works but there were also some very few dealing with just one artist (Le Corbusier, Pierre Jeanneret and in 1929 Eileen Gray and her home E-1027).
+Regularly, each issue of L'Architecture Vivante featured a number of architects and their works but there were also a few dealing with just one artist (Le Corbusier, Pierre Jeanneret and in 1929 Eileen Gray and her home E-1027).